duarte3333/Push_Swap/README.md

 ![image](https://user-images.githubusercontent.com/76222459/222610576-1bd6f740-d1f3-425e-b47b-7e7b5c960181.png)

-The average was 12281 moves
+The average was 12281 moves.

 ---
 For **10000 random numbers**  random numbers this are the results (1 test):